baobabKoodaa/ouija/README.md

 - Despite existing only as a web page, the spirits have the ability to __move the player's mouse__ towards letters on the board.
 - Two different chatbots available: a __scripted experience__ is available for all, and for players who have OpenAI API keys, there is a more versatile __GPT-3 mode__.
-- Questline for the scripted experience has two potential endings.
-(TODO)
+- The scripted experience has 2 achievements to unlock.
-- Contains a fun easter egg!
-Can you find it?

 #### How does it work